 - 2 cups buckwheat groats, soaked (yields 3 1/2 cups)

 - 1 1/2 cup raw gluten-free oats, soaked

 - 2/3 cup maple syrup

 - 3 Tbsp organic raw strawberry powder (from Nuts-on-Line)

-- Spread out on non-stick teflex sheets that came with your dehydrator about 1/8″ thick.
+- Spread the mixture out on non-stick teflex sheets that came with the dehydrator about 1/8″ thick.

-- Dehydrate at 105 degrees for 8-12 hours.
+- Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for 8-12 hours.
 Flip over and remove the teflex sheet and continue drying them on the mesh sheet until crispy.

 - Break into small pieces and store in a glass airtight container.